 John Paul II Award

-The school is keen to support the diocesan initiative helping launch the award in the upcoming 2015/2016 academic year.
+The school supports the diocesan initiative that was launched in the 2015/2016 academic year.
 The award, born in the Diocese of Derry, has already proved a great success in Ireland in re-engaging young people with a new understanding of Church and parish that has helped them develop as young people and deepen their faith journey with God.
 The award comprises of Gold, Silver and Bronze awards set on encouraging young people to voluntarily give up their time in support of their parish and local community.
 We look forward to our young people being part of this worthwhile initiative.